peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 scanning interval via the SOA Refresh parameter, an equivalent mechanism does not exist for DS-related scanning.

-All of this above also applies to parents that offer automated NS and glue record maintenance via CSYNC scanning {{!RFC7477}}.
+All of the above also applies to automated NS and glue record maintenance via CSYNC scanning {{!RFC7477}}.
 Again, given that CSYNC records change only rarely, frequent scanning of a large number of delegations seems disproportionately costly, while infrequent scanning causes slower convergence (delay until the delegation is updated).